As a journalist I was lucky to work for the less dependent editorials in Russia: as a producer in the Snob

-Two years ago I was fortunate to join the team of Individuum
+Three years ago I was fortunate to join the team of Individuum

 publishing house.
 Since then I have been in charge of finding new authors for nonfiction books focusing on Russia's most serious problems: human rights, politics, economics, healthcare and more.
 The book I co-wrote about the life and work of Russia's only disabled TV-star became a bestseller